iterative/dvc.org/static/docs/user-guide/autocomplete.md

   $ sudo apt install --reinstall bash-completion
   ```

-- Make sure that it is enabled.
+- Make sure that it's enabled.
 Edit `~/.bashrc` and make sure that these lines
   are there:

   ```bash